manoel-serafim/EXFILTRATOR/README.md

 ### Exfiltrator:
 - **Adaptive Steganography**: Exfiltrator utilizes an adaptive steganography technique that is based on the variance and complexity of the image.
 It analyzes different regions of the image to identify areas of high complexity where changes are less noticeable.
 - **Variance-Related Data Embedding**: Unlike Steghide, Exfiltrator does not have a set number of bits for embedding across the entire image.
 Instead, the number of bits embedded in each region is related to the variance and the image's overall distribution.
 This means that more bits are embedded in areas of higher complexity, making changes less perceptible.
+- **Iterator Types**: Exfiltrator allows the user to select different iterators that yield the bits in different order, this allows for some try and error such that the user can find a the iterator which results in minimal quality impact or denser embedding.
+- **Seed Embedding**: The iterator types feature also allows the embedding/encoding to be seeded, yielding the bits in a psuedorandom order that can only be decoded by using the same seed.

 ![Embed Process](experiment/dogdiffours.bmp)  *(Exfilter difference from Original Image)*